remnawave/panel/docs/install/remnawave-node.md

 ```

 :::info
-When the panel pushes the config to the node, it will automatically read the mounted files and send the certs to the node.
+When the Panel pushes the configuration to the Node, it will automatically read the mounted files and send them to the Node.
 :::

-Usage in XRay config:
+Usage in Xray config:

 ```json
   "certificates": [